Catch Up Funding

 - Small group interventions in both numeracy and literacy

-- A reading support programme
+- A reading and spelling support programme

 Investment in Staffing